webxdc/website/src-docs/spec/joinRealtimeChannel.md

 This API is experimental and may not be implemented by every messenger yet.
-Check if it is available with `window.webxdc.joinRealtimeChannel !== undefined`
+Check if it is available with `window.webxdc.joinRealtimeChannel !== undefined` (for Delta Chat, the API is available and enabled by default since 1.48)

-For Delta Chat, you need at least version 1.46 to enable the feature in the settings under `Settings -> Advanced -> Experimental Features -> Realtime Webxdc Channels`.
-Without enabling the feature, the API is available but not working.

 ## `realtimeChannel.setListener((data) => {})`